SallaApp/twilight-vscode-extension/README.md

 ### Components

-Salla Twilight Web Components in essence support over 10 different components, which are well-documented with easy-to-follow examples:
+Salla Twilight Web Components in essence support >10 different components, which are well-documented with easy-to-follow examples:

 | Component                                                                         | Code Tag                     | Description                                                                                                                      |
 | --------------------------------------------------------------------------------- | ---------------------------- | -------------------------------------------------------------------------------------------------------------------------------- |